artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/7_why-load-test.gif" caption="Figure 1.2 Why load test?" >}}

-Load testing allows for errors, bugs and bottlenecks to be identified and fixed before deployment into a production environment.
+Load testing allows for errors, bugs, and bottlenecks to be identified and fixed before deployment into a production environment.
 Additionally, load testing can confirm assumptions made about the performance of a company’s existing infrastructure and its capacity.

 ### 1.3 What forms of load testing exist?